AlexaYuqinD/AlexaYuqinD.github.io/2048/README.md

 The ranking is based on [2019 QS Rankings](https://www.topuniversities.com/university-rankings/world-university-rankings/2019).

-(I did some research on the sports slogans and colors of each university.
+(I did some research on the sports slogans and representing colors of each university.
 Correct me if I'm wrong.)

 ### [Play the game here!](https://alexayuqind.github.io/2048/)